DevicBruno/zitadel-task/README.md

 - `frontend`: Contains the React application code
 - `backend`: Contains the Go application code

 ## Prerequisites

 - Docker and Docker Compose
-- ZITADEL key.json file (I am sending it via email)
+- ZITADEL key.json file (you will receive this via email)
   - Place the received key.json file in the `backend` folder before running the application
   - Note: This file contains sensitive authentication information and should not be pushed
 - Available ports: